Samsar4/CEH-v10-Study-Guide/11-Hacking-Web-Applications.md

   - Is not an attack in and of itself - must be combined with another attack

 ### Countermeasures
-input scrubbing for injection, SQL parameterization for SQL injection, keeping patched servers, turning off unnecessary services, ports and protocols
+Input scrubbing for injection, SQL parameterization for SQL injection, keeping patched servers, turning off unnecessary services, ports and protocols